dddrrreee/cs140e-23win/labs/1-compile/volatile/README.md

 How this breaks your code:

-  1. The C compiler intends to preserve side-effect equivalance with a "sequentially consistent" program where every read returns the value of the last write.
+  1. The C compiler is allowed to do any transformation that preserves side-effect equivalence with a "sequentially consistent" program where every read returns the value of the last write.

   2. But any memory location shared between threads, interrupts or hardware devices can potentially be read or written in ways that the compiler assumes are "impossible".
 These reads or writes will break your code.

 Trivial example: if we have code that does:

     y = 1
     x = 2;

-Since there is no read of `y` or `x` in this code --- no observertation of either variable --- `gcc` can reorder these as:
+Since there is no read of `y` or `x` in this code --- no observation of either variable --- `gcc` can reorder these as:

     x = 2;